NicoHood/HoodLoader2/Readme.md

 To get the 16u2 board definitions for uploading, copy this HoodLoader2 folder into your sketchbook like this: *sketchbook/hardware/HoodLoader2/*

 #### Installing HID Project

+To actually use the USB functions you need a working USB-Core for the Arduino IDE.
+At the moment the Arduino IDE does not natively support the u2 series.
+Therefore you need to get the new USB-Core with the HID Project.
+The HID Project also adds new HID Devices to your USB-Core and some more improvements.
+(The HID Project can also be used for Arduino Leonardo/Micro and HoodLoader1.)

 Go to the [HID Project](https://github.com/NicoHood/HID) page to get the newest Arduino core library for the 16u2.
 Follow the installation instructions __carefully__ and **try out the HoodLoader 2 related examples**.